-Shaping the student experience at Washington State University
+Shaping the Transformative Cougar Experience at Washington State University

-Mary Jo Gonzales, Vice President for Student Affairs
+Mary Jo Gonzales, Vice President of Student Affairs

 Mary Jo Gonzales brings a wealth of experience and an abundance of enthusiasm to her position of Vice President of Student Affairs at Washington State University.

 As a System Vice President, her leadership of student development extends to six campuses, guiding a myriad of units in providing top-notch, specialized student services that support every WSU student.